nomadcrypto/asset/README.md

 python manage.py runserver
 ```

-Then open your browser and go to(example)
+Then open your browser and go to
 ```
 http://localhost:8000/charts/
 ```